Red River Loop

 A walk or ride along the Bois D'arc Trail offers an introduction to the mosaic of habitats composing Caddo National Grasslands.
-Birds seen along the trail include Summer Tanagers, Painted Buntings and Field Sparrows.
-Look for Eastern Bluebirds in open areas.
-Remember to check the numerous Carolina Chickadee and Tufted Titmouse flocks for Neotropical migrants and the occasional nuthatch.
-White-tailed Deer are common and Coyotes or Bobcats are occasionally seen.
+Birds seen along the trail include Summer Tanager, Painted Bunting and Field Sparrow.
+Look for Eastern Bluebird in open areas.
+Remember to check the numerous Carolina Chickadee and Tufted Titmouse flocks for neotropical migrants and the occasional nuthatch.
+White-tailed deer are common and coyotes or bobcats are occasionally seen.
 A variety of butterflies, including Red-spotted Purple, can also be seen along the trail.

-Lake Crockett, like Coffeemill Lake, is popular with fishermen and fish eating wildlife.
 Green and Great Blue Herons frequent the undisturbed banks and terns can appear from time to time.
 Look for a variety of waterfowl during winter.
 The woodland surrounding the lake resounds in birdsong early in the day.
-Familiar songs of Northern Cardinal and Blue Jays blend with the insect-like croaking of Yellow-billed Cuckoos or the cheery calls of Eastern Phoebes.
+Listen for Yellow-billed Cuckoo and Eastern Phoebe.
 The lake attracts numerous dragonflies such as Slaty Skimmers and Eastern Amberwings along the shore and Halloween Pennants in the fields.
-Mammals in the area are not easily seen during the day, although Gray Squirrels are quite common.

-The lake provides habitat for a variety of waterfowl in winter and during migration, although Wood Ducks can be found year round.
+The lake provides habitat for a variety of waterfowl in winter and during migration, although Wood Ducks can be found year-round.
 In summer Green Herons nest in the trees along the banks and numerous Eastern Tiger and Giant Swallowtails sip from the moist banks.
-Dragonflies are numerous along the shore and over the water, with Slaty and Widow Skimmers, Blue Dasher, Eastern Pondhawk, and Eastern Amberwing all easily observed.
-The woodlands around the lake host Summer Tanagers, Painted Buntings and Blue-gray Gnatcatchers, which are all easily heard and seen by patient observers.
+Dragonflies are numerous along the shore and over the water, and the woodlands around the lake host Summer Tanager, Painted Bunting and Blue-gray Gnatcatcher.

 Gambill Goose Refuge

 From the intersection of US 82 and US 271 in north Paris, go west on US 82 for 1.3 miles to FM 79.
 Bear right (west) on FM 79 and travel 3.3 miles to FM 2820.
-Turn left on FM 2820 and follow it west 2.0 miles to the Refuge road on the right.
-Turn right and go 0.6 miles to the lakeshore access road on the right.
+Turn left on FM 2820 and follow it west 2 miles to the refuge road on the right.
+Turn right and go 0.6 mile to the lakeshore access road on the right.

-Many years ago on the banks of Gibbons Lake a man named John Gambill started feeding migratory geese on his land.
-The practice eventually attracted several thousand geese annually.
-When John Gambill died in 1961, his 600 acres became a permanent refuge for waterfowl, and is today managed by the City of Paris.
-Although spectacular in winter, the lake hosts a variety of wildlife year round.
-Visitors driving along the western shore in summer could see Downy and Red-bellied Woodpeckers, along with Lark Sparrows and Dickcissels.
-The lake also attracts a diversity of swallows, with Barn Swallows and Purple Martins being most numerous.
+This 600-acre refuge is spectacular in winter, though the lake hosts a variety of wildlife year-round.
+Visitors driving along the western shore in summer could see Downy and Red-bellied Woodpeckers, along with Lark Sparrow and Dickcissel.
+The lake also attracts a diversity of swallows, with Barn Swallow and Purple Martin being most numerous.
 The resident population of Canada Geese is occasionally joined by summering Snow, Blue or White-fronted Geese.
-The geese are commonly fed and the easy food source attracts dozens of sizable Western Chicken Turtles and Red-eared Sliders.
+The geese are commonly fed and the easy food source attracts dozens of sizable western chicken turtles and red-eared sliders.
 The fields around the lake are often filled with wildflowers, attracting numerous butterflies and dragonflies.

 Pat Mayse Dam - Moist Soil Unit

-Just below the dam at Pat Mayse Reservoir lays a series of wetlands stretching along the banks of Sander's Creek.
+Just below the dam at Pat Mayse Reservoir lay a series of wetlands stretching along the banks of Sanders Creek.
 These wetlands attract a variety of shorebirds and waterfowl.
-In late summer, look for Painted Buntings, Dickcissels, and Scissor-tailed Flycatchers in the brush and open grasslands.
-The year round water source provides habitat for dragonflies such as Widow Skimmers and Halloween Pennants, along with the diminutive Powdered Dancer damselfly.
-Dragonflies provide a tasty snack for nesting Mississippi Kites, which can be seen snatching prey out of the air and consuming it on the wing.
-The wildlife blind, located a few hundred yards from the information kiosk, provides visitors close up viewing of birds such as Great-blue Herons, Great Egrets, Least and Pectoral Sandpipers, Lesser and Greater Yellowlegs and Blue-winged Teal.
+In late summer, look for Painted Bunting, Dickcissel and Scissor-tailed Flycatcher in the brush and open grasslands.
+The year-round water source provides habitat for dragonflies such as Widow Skimmers and Halloween Pennants, along with the diminutive Powdered Dancer damselfly.
+Nesting Mississippi Kites can be seen snatching prey out of the air and consuming it on the wing.
+The wildlife blind, located a few hundred yards from the information kiosk, provides visitors close-up viewing of birds such as Great Blue Heron, Great Egret, Least and Pectoral Sandpipers, Lesser and Greater Yellowlegs and Blue-winged Teal.

-This beautiful 1800-acre private ranch is managed for wildlife abundance and diversity.
+This beautiful 1,800-acre private ranch is managed for wildlife abundance and diversity.
 Habitats include mixed riparian forest, wetlands, oxbow lakes, beaver impoundments, spring fed creek, hardwood-pine woodlands and open meadows.
 Visitors can enjoy over 20 miles of trails through various habitats.
-Comfortable lodging for up to six occupants is also available.
+Comfortable lodging for up to 6 occupants is also available.

-Mammals include White-tailed Deer, Bobcat, Coyote, River Otter, Beaver, Muskrat, Mink, and Nutria, along with a variety of aquatic and terrestrial reptiles and amphibians.
+Mammals include white-tailed deer, bobcat, coyote, river otter, beaver, muskrat, mink and nutria, along with a variety of aquatic and terrestrial reptiles and amphibians.
 Many of the woody plants are identified along the trails, and bird, mammal, reptile, amphibian, insect and plant lists are being compiled.
-Visitors are welcome to contribute to the inventory.

 Lennox Woods Preserve